The secret to making the best giblet gravy is in that paper-wrapped prize that comes inside every whole turkey or chicken, the giblet bag!

 - 1 cup cold water or cold broth

-Rinse giblets and combine in a sauce pan with onions, celery, and turkey broth.
+- Rinse the uncooked giblets and place them in a saucepan with onions, celery, bay leaf, and turkey broth.

-Bring to a boil over medium heat, reduce to a simmer, and cook covered for 1 hour.
+- Bring to a boil over medium heat, reduce to a simmer, and cook covered for 1 hour.

 - Strain the giblet broth, reserving both the giblets and the broth.
-Remove any meat from the neck if desired and discard the bones, celery, and onions.
+Remove any meat from the neck if desired and discard the bones, celery, bay leaf, and onions.
 Finely chop the remaining giblets and the meat from the neck if using.

-Melt butter and flour in a saucepan.
-Cook 1 minute.
-Slowly add broth whisking after each addition until smooth (you may not need all of the broth).
+- Slowly add the giblet broth and/or turkey drippings, whisking after each addition until smooth (you may not need all of the broth).
 Stir in chopped giblets and simmer for 2-3 minutes.

 - Add fresh herbs and season with salt and pepper to taste before serving.